Applying for a Debt Relief Order

 Let’s take a look at the DRO process – you might be surprised at how simple it is.

-You’ll receive a letter from CAP explaining your insolvency advice along with a copy of the Full client agreement, which you need to sign and return.
-If your case has just been set up, your Debt Coach may have already discussed this with you.
+You’ll receive a letter from CAP explaining your advice to you along with a copy of the Full client agreement, which you need to sign and return.

 To apply for a DRO for you, we’ll need to see your credit report to check that none of your debts are missed off your application.
 If you’re a new client, we’ll ask you to sign a Credit report consent form which will allow us to access your credit report.

-Next, we’ll carry out a pre-application check.
-CAP’s experienced Debt Advisors will make sure we’ve got everything in place to go through the DRO on your behalf.
+Once you’ve told us you want to go ahead with a DRO, we will review your case and make any changes you’ve let us know about.
+CAP’s experienced Debt Advisors will also make sure we’ve got everything in place to go ahead with the DRO on your behalf.

 Your application is done!
 It usually takes three to five working days for the Insolvency Service to approve it.
 After that, the creditors included in your application can no longer chase you for payment.